meinside/wsl-configs/README.md

 Now you can open wsl-terminal with 'Open wsl-terminal Here' context menu in the explorer.

+You can also add a shortcut to the start menu with `tools/4-create-start-menu-shortcut.js`.

 ## 999. Trouble Shooting

 ### Hash Sum Mismatch on apt-get update